Rajeev Gowda

-M. V. Rajeev Gowda is an Indian politician and academician.
+Mothakapalli Venkatappa Rajeev Gowda is an Indian politician and academician.
 He is a former member of parliament in the Rajya Sabha and a national spokesperson for the Indian National Congress.
-He also currently serves as Chairman of the "Congress Research Department".
-He was Professor of Economics and Social Sciences and the Chairperson of the Centre for Public Policy at the Indian Institute of Management, Bangalore and taught a range of courses.
-He served as the Director of the Central Board, Reserve Bank of India.
-He is currently the Advisor for Bridge India, a progressive non-profit think tank set up In London in 2018.
+He also currently serves as chairman of the "Congress Research Department".
+He was Professor of Economics and Social Sciences and the chairperson of the Centre for Public Policy at the Indian Institute of Management, Bangalore and taught a range of courses.
+He served as the director of the Central Board, Reserve Bank of India.
+He is currently the advisor for Bridge India, a progressive non-profit think tank set up in London in 2018.

 Personal life

 Rajeev Gowda was born into an eminent family in Bangalore and his father's and uncle's public lives influenced his own political ambitions.
-His late father M V Venkatappa, held the positions of Legislative Assembly Speaker and Chairman of the legislative council in the state of Karnataka.
-MV Venkatappa had worked as a member of Land Reforms Committee from 1972 to 1974 during the period of the Late Devaraj Urs.
-He was also a prominent politician elected twice from the Mulbagal assembly constituency and member of the upper house of the assembly for two terms.
-His wife and Rajeev Gowda's mother Subhadra is a social worker and has been President of the Karnataka Mahila Sabha.
-His late uncle M. V. Krishnappa was involved in India's freedom movement and was also the founder of the Bangalore Dairy.
+His father, M. V. Venkatappa (1932–2013), held the positions of speaker of the Karnataka Legislative Assembly and chairperson of the Karnataka Legislative Council.
+Venkatappa had worked as a member of Land Reforms Committee from 1972 to 1974 during the chief ministership of D. Devaraj Urs.
+He was also a prominent politician and was elected twice from the Mulbagal constituency, and also served as member of the upper house of the legislature for two terms.
+Gowda's mother, Subhadra, is a social worker and has served as president of the Karnataka Mahila Sabha.
+His uncle M. V. Krishnappa was involved in India's independence movement and was also the founder of the Bangalore Dairy.
 He was a minister in Jawaharlal Nehru's cabinet and was elected to the Lok Sabha six times.

-In his youth, Rajeev Gowda was active in student politics and was the vice-president of the students union at St. Joseph's College, Bangalore.
+In his youth, Gowda was active in student politics and was the vice-president of the students union at St. Joseph's College, Bangalore in 1982–83.
 Later, he moved to the United States for his higher education and built his academic career there, attaining tenure as a professor at the University of Oklahoma before moving back to India after more than 16 years abroad to teach at the Indian Institute of Management, Bangalore and pursue his political ambitions.

 Rajeev Gowda is married to Sharmila Bhaktaram.

 Education

-Prof. Gowda studied economics and political science at St. Joseph's College, Bangalore, where he was elected as the Vice-President of the Student Union in 1982–83.
-He was awarded the Bangalore University gold medal in political science and secured a fully funded scholarship to pursue Masters in Economics in Fordham University, New York.
-Prof. Gowda holds a PhD in Public Policy & Management from Wharton School, University of Pennsylvania, USA.
-He was also a Post- Doctoral Fellow in Law & Economics from University of Berkeley, California.
+Gowda did his schooling at Cluny Convent School, Bengaluru, and at St Joseph's Boys' High School, Bengaluru.
+He then studied economics and political science at St. Joseph's College, Bengaluru.
+He was awarded the Bangalore University gold medal in political science and secured a fully funded scholarship to pursue a master's in Economics at Fordham University, New York.
+He holds a PhD in Public Policy & Management from Wharton School, University of Pennsylvania, USA.
+He was also a postdoctoral fellow in Law & Economics from the University of California, Berkeley.